-Dinner money must be paid at the time of booking on ParentPay.
+All hot lunches must be ordered on ParentPay and for children in Years 3-6 be paid for at the time of booking.
 The current cost of a school meal is £2.80.
 Children are served lunches in the same way and at the same time as the rest of their year group whether they receive free meals or not.

 Children may bring a packed lunch in a suitable lunch box, which should also include a cold drink.
 We encourage parents to provide a healthy balanced lunch.
 Glass containers, cans and hot drinks are not allowed for safety reasons.